 The long and beloved English choral tradition has not only been honored by the fantastic choirs that produced the country, many composers also extended and renewed the repertoire.
 Charles Parry, whose style was strongly influenced by Bach and Brahms, and Charles Stanford belonged at the end of the nineteenth century to the musical standard-bearers of their country.
 Student Vaughan Willams even became one of the most important composers that England once knew.
 And finally, of course, John Rutter and Herbert Howells cannot remain unmentioned.

 The music is of excellent quality.
 No commercial breaks, no sound processing, no compression, no limiter.
+And therefore a very good transient audio reproduction.
 Pure music, without any editing!
 You can choose from three streams, two of which are of high quality and one of good quality with minimal data consumption.
 Suitable for traveling while you are listening on your mobile!